T-miracle/kotlin-docs-cn/docs/topics/kotlin-hands-on.md

 ## Building web applications with Spring Boot and Kotlin

-Build a sample blog application by combining the power of Spring Boot and Kotlin.
+Build a simple blog application by combining the power of Spring Boot and Kotlin.

 [**Start**](https://spring.io/guides/tutorials/spring-boot-kotlin/)